 Help bring Ickworth's past to life

-To help keep our volunteers up to date with what's happening at Ickworth and across the Trust , we've set up a website called MyVolunteering.
-Download our monthly newsletter and resources, catch up the latest news or have a natter.
+To help support our volunteers with what's happening across the Trust and at Ickworth, we've set up a website called MyVolunteering.
+It's where as a volunteer you can connect with other volunteers and share stories nationally.
+With monthly newsletters and resources available to you, it's a great place to keep you up-to-date with the latest news or have a natter.

 The sister act